ttt30ga/awesome-product-design/README.md

 - [Coglode](http://coglode.com/) - Bite-size behavioral research analysis.
 #### Testing
 - [User Testing](https://www.usertesting.com/) - Unlock customer insights and increase your revenue.
-- [Optimal Workshop](https://www.optimalworkshop.com/) - A User Research Platform that helps you and your team make design decisions with confidence.
+- [Optimal Workshop](https://www.optimalworkshop.com/) - User Research Platform that helps you and your team make design decisions with confidence.
 - [Measure Success](https://www.sitepoint.com/how-do-you-measure-the-success-or-failure-of-your-ux-design/) - How Do You Measure the Success (or Failure) - of Your UX Design?.
 - [UX Metrix](http://www.dtelepathy.com/ux-metrics/#intro) - How to Choose the Right UX Metrics for Your Product.
 - [Lookback](https://lookback.io/) - Simple, powerful user research.